oat-sa/taohub-articles/articles/Frontend/Best Practices/components.md

 must be applied, but instead a dedicated API must be invoked.
 If needed, such an API could be added and then utilized.

-As other example, when an operation is required to be performed on higher level, it is better to emit an event than relying on an hypothetical surrounding API or adding arbitrarily other high level element.
+Other example, when an operation must be triggered from a component to its surrounding, it should not directly perform the operation nor call an API from this surrounding.
+First of all, the component does not know anything about its container.
+Moreover, the surrounding might have a different composition that the expected one, or the expected API might not exist in the execution context.
+This locks the possibilities, prevents to use the component in various situations, and introduces undocumented relationships.

+It is better to emit an event instead, especially since the event model is part of the API available for every component.
 Then the responsibility will belong to the container to take care of the notification or forward the information at higher level.
-This way the component is not introducing any coupling, and remain able to work in any context.
+This way the component is not introducing any coupling, and remains able to work in any context.
 Components must be modular and pluggable.

+Obviously, the available events must be known by the container.
+As a corollary, events must be documented.

 #### Bad example: component that alter the surrounding
 In the following snippet the layout helper `loadingBar` is called from a component.